forcedotcom/sfdx-core/messages/envVars.md

 # sfTargetOrg

-Specifies the username of your default target org you don’t have to use the --target-org CLI parameter.
-Overrides the value of the target-org runtime configuration value.
+Username or alias of your default org.
+Overrides the target-org configuration variable.

 # sfTargetDevHub

-Specifies the username of your default Dev Hub org so you don’t have to use the --target-dev-hub CLI parameter.
-Overrides the value of the target-dev-hub runtime configuration value.
+Username or alias of your default Dev Hub org.
+Overrides the target-dev-hub configuration variable.

 # sfAccessToken

-Specifies an access token when using the login accesstoken command.
+Specifies an access token when using a login command that uses access tokens.

 # sfApiVersion

-The API version for a specific environment or all environments.
+API version for a specific project or all projects.
+Default value is the API version of your Dev Hub.
+Overrides the apiVersion configuration variable.

 # sfAudienceUrl

-Overrides the aud (audience) field used for JWT authentication so that it matches the expected value of the authorization server URL for the org you’re logging into.
+URL that overrides the aud (audience) field used for JWT authentication so that it matches the expected value of the authorization server URL for the org you’re logging into.

 # sfCodeCoverageRequirement

-Specifies the code coverage percentages that are displayed in green when you run force:apex:test:run or force:apex:test:report with the --codecoverage parameter.
+Code coverage percentages that are displayed in green when you run the Apex test CLIcommands with the --code-coverage flag.

 # sfContentType

-When set to JSON, specifies that all CLI commands output results in JSON format.
+Set to JSON so that all CLI commands output results in JSON format.

 # sfDisableAutoupdate

-Set to true to disable the auto-update feature of the CLI.
+Set to true to disable the auto-update feature of Salesforce CLI.
+Default value is false.

 # sfAutoupdateDisable

-Set to true to disable the auto-update feature of the CLI.
+Set to true to disable the auto-update feature of Salesforce CLI.
+Default value is false.

 # sfDisableSourceMemberPolling

-Set to true to disable polling of your org’s SourceMember object when you run the force:source:push|pull commands.
+Set to true to disable polling of your org’s SourceMember object when you run the commands to push and pull source.
+Default value is false.

 # sfDisableTelemetry

-Set to true to disable the CLI from collecting usage information, user environment information, and crash reports.
+Set to true to disable Salesforce CLI from collecting usage information, user environment information, and crash reports.
+Default value is false.
+Overrides the disableTelemetry configration variable.

 # sfDnsTimeout

-Specifies the number of seconds that the force:org:\* commands wait for a response when checking whether an org is connected.
-If the commands don’t receive a response in that time, they time out.
+Number of seconds that the env commands wait for a response when checking whether an org is connected.
 Default value is 3.

 # sfDomainRetry

-Specifies the time, in seconds, that the CLI waits for the Lightning Experience custom domain to resolve and become available in a newly created scratch org.
+Time, in seconds, that Salesforce CLI waits for the Lightning Experience custom domain to resolve and become available in a scratch org.
+Default value is 240.

 # sfImprovedCodeCoverage

-Specifies the time, in seconds, that the CLI waits for the Lightning Experience custom domain to resolve and become available in a newly created scratch org.
+Set to true to scope Apex test results to the classes entered during a test run when running the Apex test commands.

 # sfInstanceUrl

-The URL of the Salesforce instance that is hosting your org.
+URL of the Salesforce instance that is hosting your org.
+Default value is https://login.salesforce.com.
+Overrides the instanceUrl configuration variable.

 # sfJsonToStdout

-Sends messages when Salesforce CLI commands fail to stdout instead of stderr.
+Set to true to send messages resulting from failed Salesforce CLI commands to stdout instead of stderr.

 # sfLogLevel

-Sets the level of messages that the CLI writes to the log file.
+Level of messages that the CLI writes to the log file.
+Valid values are trace, debug, info, warn, error, fatal.
+Default value is warn.

 # sfMaxQueryLimit

-The maximum number of Salesforce records returned by a CLI command.
+Maximum number of Salesforce records returned by a CLI command.
 Default value is 10,000.
+Overrides the maxQueryLimit configuration variable.

 # sfMdapiTempDir

-Places the files (in metadata format) in the specified directory when you run some CLI commands, such as force:source:<name>.
+Directory that contains files (in metadata format) when running certain Salesforce CLI commands.

 # sfNpmRegistry

-Sets the URL to a private npm server, where all packages that you publish are private.
+URL to a private npm server, where all packages that you publish are private.

 # sfPrecompileEnable

-Set to true to enable Apex pre-compile before the tests are run.
+Set to true to enable Apex pre-compile before the tests are run with the Apex test run command.
 Default is false.

 # sfProjectAutoupdateDisableForPackageCreate

-For force:package:create, disables automatic updates to the sfdx-project.json file.
+Set to true to disable automatic updates to sfdx-project.json when running the package create command.

 # sfProjectAutoupdateDisableForPackageVersionCreate

-For force:package:create, disables automatic updates to the sfdx-project.json file.
+Set to true to disable automatic updates to sfdx-project.json when running the package version create command.

 # sfSourceMemberPollingTimeout

-Set to the number of seconds you want the force:source:push command to keep polling the SourceMember object before the command times out.
+Number of seconds you want the source push command to keep polling the SourceMember object before the command times out.

 # sfUseGenericUnixKeychain